 Once it was dry and I could try it on to confirm that the armholes were too long.
 By measuring the top of the body I was able to calculate how many repeats I would need for a sleeve, and how many stitches at the top and bottom of sleeve.
 From that I knew how much shorter the armholes needed to be.
 I picked up the live under arm stitches and knitted a garter stitch gusset, knitting the last stitch together with the edge of the armhole to close the gap.
 There was some shaping at the sides of the armhole but that proved a good way of pulling the cardigan in after I had switched needle size from 2.75mm to 3.00mm, and it means the lower part is a little wider than the top.

-The sleeve is also finished with lace edging Once I’d shortened the armholes I picked up stitches from the armhole edge for the sleeves.
+Inverriples sleeve Once I’d shortened the armholes I picked up stitches from the armhole edge for the sleeves.
 Now I had two choices.
 I could knit the sleeves in the round on double pointed needles but that would mean purling alternate rounds to match the body.
 I opted for the other choice, to knit the sleeves back and forth.
 At first I knitted just a few rows of garter stitch using a circular needle until I could get all the stitches squeezed on to a long double pointed needle.
 The sleeves were knitted from the top to the cuff, As I reached end of second sleeve I realised I had wound yarn over a 'peerie kloo' (a small ball of yarn) so I actually had less yarn than I thought.
 I was glad I had left the first sleeve stitches on hold before I added the border as I had to take back 12 rows on the first sleeve to make them match.
 Just as well I have short arms!
 The underarm sleeve seam was joined by whip stitching the edges together, making sure it was not too tight.
 I then I grafted 9 repeats of the Vandyke border to both sleeves.

-It was a bit windy when this photo was taken by Annie Cheape.
+Inverriples cardigan worn for the first time!
 Having re-read this, it is surprising that it turned out so well.
 It's not perfect but I am very pleased with the finished - reversible - cardigan, and have been asked if I will publish the pattern.
 For all the reasons above, I have no plans to do so!

 My new yarn from Ripples is in a single colour which will show off whatever pattern I knit, and the construction will be a little different.
 I will even knit and stretch a swatch before I start!
 Whenever I do that I will write the pattern too - but I do have other yarns in the queue.